 - 1. Student communication (email or texting) to the professor does not in itself constitute attendance. - 2.
-Those who are unable to watch videos synchronously must submit at least one of the required assignments to Canvas to be considered as attended. - 3.
-Watching videos asynchronously will not be used as a basis for attendance unless the class requires its students to report their watching to Canvas in a verifiable manner.
+Watching videos synchronously or asynchronously will not be used as a basis for attendance unless the class requires its students to report their watching to Canvas in a verifiable manner.

-If a student has planned absences for personal reasons, they should notify their professor as soon as it is known so that the student can work ahead and not fall behind.
+If a student needs to plan an absence for personal reasons, he/she should notify the professor as soon as the specific date(s) is known so that the student can work ahead and not fall behind.
 Professors will take into account personal, family emergencies, but it is the student's responsibility to notify the professor as soon as possible of any potential disruption in their studies.

-If a student does not attend a course for the first two weeks, he will automatically be dropped by the Registrar and the Bursar will adjust his invoice.
+If a student does not attend a course for the first two weeks, he/she will automatically be dropped by the Registrar and the Bursar will adjust his invoice.
 The student is still responsible to pay for 25% of the course's tuition, plus the technology fee and administration fee.